-Although teeth are the hardest part of our body, and the problems relating to teeth might not seem like a big issue, anyone that has suffered from dental problems knows how painful they can be.
-Despite following your dentist’s orders to floss and brush regularly, you might still accidentally crack your tooth.
+Although teeth are the hardest part of our body and we generally do not worry about it happening, anyone that has broken or cracked a tooth knows how painful it can be.
+Despite being as careful as you can, you might still accidentally crack your tooth.
 This article will guide you through the steps you need to follow if such a scenario occurs.

 In order to know how to treat the cracks in your teeth, it is important to have an understanding of all of the layers of your teeth.
 Our teeth can be divided into three layers: